-Exabeam customers can now license its cloud SIEM technology by use case, beginning with licensable use cases for expedited insider threat and compromised credential detection.
+Exabeam customers can now license its cloud SIEM technology by use case

 In addition, to simplify the process of acquiring and installing critical security content, the company is unveiling the new Exabeam Content Library, an easy-to-use security content repository to help organisations deploy advanced use cases more efficiently.
 Exabeam use case content increases threat visibility and enables security operations center (SOC) teams to extract more value from their SIEM.

 According to the ‘Exabeam 2020 State of the SOC Report,’ security managers and analysts rated their ability to create content the lowest among all hard skills, yet creating rules and models to detect advanced threats, like lateral movement and credential switching, is critical to their security maturity.
 By providing a simple way to acquire the content needed to detect and remediate these critical security use cases, Exabeam is speeding the time to maturity for organisations.

 “Security use cases for a SIEM tool should be a priority in the CISO’s tool box, and should not only cater to basic security hygiene, for which best practices exist, but also cater to the business needs of the organisation,” wrote Gorka Sadowski, senior director analyst at Gartner in a Gartner report.

 The Content Library is an online repository of knowledge and content that organisations can use to roll out new use cases.
 The initial release allows customers to quickly map data sources to security use cases and to download the necessary parsers.